 Hemp Going Upscale

-As the regulatory situation for hemp and CBD continues to develop rapidly, it’s no surprise to anyone in our industry to see many new products in this segment coming out at NPEW 2021.
+As the regulatory situation for hemp and CBD continues to develop rapidly and as sales take a slight decline, it’s no surprise to anyone in our industry to see many new products and a marked pivot in this segment.
 Perhaps more notable—and indicative of the direction brands expect regulation to go—is the typical price point and brand orientation of these products.
-To our eye, hemp and CBD products showed evidence at NPEW 2021 of an substantial upmarket trend.
-An examination of the consumer and business dynamics driving this shift could form a paper in its own right, but suffice it to say that as the industry matures there has been an quick development in the quality and price point of applications.
+An examination of the consumer and business dynamics driving this shift could form a paper in its own right, but suffice it to say that as the industry matures there has been a quick development in the quality and price point of applications.
 In supplements, products like Eirtree Health’s Live Hypo CBD skin spray bring unique delivery formats, strong science, and premium branding.
 In food, hemp and CBD have found their way into high-end products like premium chocolate bars from Momo’s CBD.
-Whatever the application, signs of the hemp and CBD industry coming of age were everywhere at NPEW 2021.
+Whatever the application, signs of the hemp and CBD industry addressing consumer hesitancy and coming of age were everywhere at NPEW 2021.

 Emphasis on Mindfulness

 After a year-plus where health has been front of mind for everyone, an emphasis on physical health was to be expected at NPEW 2021, especially in categories like immune support.
 However, we also noticed a strong emphasis on mental wellbeing, not only with applications meant to support mental health but also even in brand imagery and values.
 Mindfulness practices, stress relief, and general mental wellbeing came to the fore as themes at the show, with many brands featuring both products and messages aimed at these qualities.
 While for some brands like Béla these are core brand messages, for others this emphasis has evidently been a tactical response to a pressing consumer concern.
 Expect to see further emphasis on mindfulness techniques from a whole range of brands, in health and wellness or food and beverage.